 What Are the Early Signs of Diabetes?

 Diabetes, or elevated blood sugar levels due to a lack of insulin or insulin resistance, contributes to many serious chronic health issues in the American population.
-Resulting in long-term damage to eyes, kidneys, peripheral circulation, and the heart, diabetes in is linked to:
+Uncontrolled diabetes can result in long-term damage to the eyes, kidneys, peripheral circulation, heart, and more.

-The professional team at Mid-Cites Direct Care screens patients for diabetes beginning at age 45 even when symptoms of weight loss, thirst, sweating, anxiety, and blurred vision are absent.
+The professional team at Mid Cities Direct Primary Care screens patients for diabetes beginning at age 45, even when symptoms of weight loss, thirst, sweating, anxiety, and blurred vision are absent.
 The American Diabetes Association strongly recommends this protocol.
-Adult-onset diabetes also called type 2 diabetes, is often asymptomatic; so individuals are not aware that they have this serious health problem.
+Adult-onset diabetes, also called type 2 diabetes, is often asymptomatic so individuals are not aware that they have this serious health problem.

 Diabetic Screening is Simple